Zamiell/isaac-faq/save-data-manager.md

 ## How do I use the IsaacScript save data manager?

 - In TypeScript, it's built-in.
-See below for a basic usage example.
 - In Lua, you need to [put the ISC library into your mod](https://isaacscript.github.io/main/isaacscript-in-lua).
-See below for a basic usage example.

-Keep reading for more information.
+See below for more information and a basic usage example.

 <br>